The Hound of the Baskervilles (1972 film)

-The Hound of the Baskervilles is a 1972 American made-for-television mystery film directed by Barry Crane and starring Stewart Granger as Sherlock Holmes and Bernard Fox as Doctor Watson.
+The Hound of the Baskervilles is a 1972 American made-for-television horror mystery film directed by Barry Crane and starring Stewart Granger as Sherlock Holmes and Bernard Fox as Doctor Watson.
 The movie is based on Arthur Conan Doyle's 1902 Sherlock Holmes novel The Hound of the Baskervilles.

 Production

 The Hound of the Baskervilles was the first American color version of the tale, and was produced by ABC-TV for their ABC Movie of the Week.
-The production was one of three pilots for a series of television movies featuring literary sleuths with the others being Nick Carter and Hildegarde Withers.
+The production was one of three pilots for a series of television movies featuring literary sleuths with the others being The Adventures of Nick Carter starring Robert Conrad, and A Very Missing Person with Eve Arden as Hildegarde Withers.
 The production utilized sets from other productions, mainly horror films.